percona/pxc-docs/docs/load-balance-proxysql.md

 **Changes in the installation procedure**

-In Percona XtraDB Cluster 8.0, ProxySQL is not installed automatically as a dependency of the ``percona-xtradb-cluster-client-8.0`` package.
+In Percona XtraDB Cluster {{vers}}, ProxySQL is not installed automatically as a dependency of the ``percona-xtradb-cluster-client-8.0`` package.
 You should install the ``proxysql`` package separately.

 !!! note